usegraffy/graffy/docs/Theory.md

 This is analogous to an intersection between the sets of paths; both CanonicalPath and LinkedPaths are considered paths of a Leaf.

 ```
-Query ∩ Graff = {
+Query ∩ Graph = {
-  Leaf ∀ Leaf ∈ Graff where ∃ LeafPath ∈ Leaf, QueryPath ∈ Query :
+  Leaf ∀ Leaf ∈ Graph where ∃ LeafPath ∈ Leaf, QueryPath ∈ Query :
     LeafPath = QueryPath
 }
 ```

 Fulfil a query using information in a cache.
-When a change has been written, computes the parts of that change that are relevant to each pending live query.
+When a change has been written, compute the parts of that change that are relevant to each pending live query.

 This operation should be distributive over Query Union: